 Choose a location with great lighting, possibly near a large window, and ensure that the background is clean.
 Go-to images to capture include the groom making adjustments to his tie, watch, cufflinks, and jacket.
 Finally, try to capture a variety of facial expressions (smiles vs. serious expressions) and change up the eye direction (looking into the camera vs. glancing off to the side) in this series of images.

 After capturing portraits of the groom getting ready, move straight into formal portraits.
 It is convenient to do this because this series of portraits can use the same location and lighting style used in the prep shots.
 Pay close attention to detail and watch for flattering expressions, natural hand placement, straight posture, and more.
 Capturing strong images to show the groom this early in the day can boost his confidence and help him relax for photos throughout the rest of the wedding and reception.

 Lighting Tip: The lighting style you choose to use to light the groom is entirely based on your preference; however, in order to achieve clean and balanced light in your images, try to avoid mixing the existing tungsten light commonly found in hotel rooms in the form of mediocre-looking lamps, with daylight coming through a window or any use of off-camera flash.
 If you prefer to leave the scene as is and keep any existing light, see here to learn how to flawlessly combine the two while still maintaining an evenly color-balanced image.

 [REWIND: How To balance mixed light]

-8. Observe the Group (Non-creepily)
+11. Observe the Group For Inspiration